ooiai/rig-extend/README.md

 rig-bailian = "0.1"
 rig-volcengine = "0.1"
 rig-tei = "0.1"
-rig = "0.23"           # Your Rig core version
+rig-core = "0.25.0"    # Rig core
-rig-derive = "0.1"     # Optional: for derive macros like Embed
+rig-derive = "0.1.9"   # Optional: for derive macros like Embed
 ```

 If you’re working directly from this repository (path dependencies):